 The Medium Density Residential (R3) Zone is intended to provide a transition between lower and higher residential density development.
-It will be applied to existing medium density residential units up to a maximum of six dwelling units as well as to vacant serviced lands where Council wished to encourage residential infill, up to a maximum of six dwelling unit's as-of-right.
+It will be applied to existing medium density residential units up to a maximum of eight dwelling units as well as to vacant serviced lands where Council wished to encourage residential infill as-of-right.
 Most of the medium density dwelling units are found adjacent to the downtown, including West Main Street and Main Street, where single family units have been converted over the years.
 Many of these buildings are considered a legacy of our past and one we must endeavor to preserve.
 Converted dwellings will be subject to special requirements designed to preserve the appearance of the single unit detached dwelling and minimize the impact on the surrounding properties.